 To me, life is about making--and helping others to make--meaningful connections with the world around them.
 As an author, professor, founder and director of a nonprofit organization, musician, wife, mother and friend, I care very much about making meaning, and encouraging others to recognize how meaningful their voices are.
-My newest book, Ghost Writer (A Story about Telling a Holocaust Story) aims to start a conversation about what it means to tell another person's story, what it means to remember, what it means when stories and memories unexpectedly converge.
-I hope you will join me in this conversation!
+My newest books aim to start conversations: about how we can transform higher education, about what learning really means, about what it means to tell another person's story, what it means to remember, what it means when stories and memories unexpectedly converge.
+I hope you will join me in these conversations!

 Please reach out if you are interested in setting up a reading or class visit.
 I would be delighted to talk with you.